BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**

-- **If I were to marry anyone, it would've been her** `PASSIVE` - Whilst Sam is within 3" of Rosie, he may re-roll any failed To Wound rolls when making strikes.
+- **If I were to marry anyone, it would've been her** `PASSIVE`

+Whilst Sam is within 3" of Rosie, he may re-roll any failed To Wound rolls when making strikes.

-- **Sweet Maiden of the Golden Ale** `PASSIVE` - Rosie is a banner of range 6" for friendly Hobbit models.
+- **Sweet Maiden of the Golden Ale** `PASSIVE`

+Rosie is a banner of range 6" for friendly Hobbit models.
 She also counts as a banner towards Scenario Victory Points, as long as she is alive.

 </div>